Tag Archives: Mary Oliver

 It’s an exhortation, not to be virtuous (the first poem of hers I read begins ‘You do not have to be good’), but to notice what it is to be alive.

 I want to talk about death, though.
 Not just because of Covid-19, which I think of as a curtain-raiser for the hugely destructive climate-change crisis, but because it’s an insistent theme of these poems.
 The nature that they so closely and lovingly observe involves ruthless killing, but the death of the speaker, or death in general, is often evoked.
-Here is ‘The Terns’ (click or the image to enlarge, of read the poem at this link):
+Here is ‘The Terns’ (click on the image to enlarge, or read the poem at this link):

 In the first 18 lines, the speaker is doing her usual thing, noticing the life in the wetlands near her home.
 The lines are filled with a birdwatcher’s delight.
 Then the lines